u16052642/thrive_erp_documentation/documentation-16.0/content/applications/inventory_and_mrp/manufacturing/management/scrap_manufacturing.rst

 By default, scrapping a component or finished product removes it from physical inventory and places it in a virtual location titled *Virtual Locations/Scrap*.
-A virtual location is **not** a physical space, but rather a designation in Odoo that is used to track items that are no longer in physical inventory.
+A virtual location is **not** a physical space, but rather a designation in Thrive Bureau ERP that is used to track items that are no longer in physical inventory.

-Odoo *Manufacturing* allows for both components and finished products to be scrapped within a manufacturing order.
+Thrive Bureau ERP *Manufacturing* allows for both components and finished products to be scrapped within a manufacturing order.
 The specific type of item that can be scrapped during a manufacturing order depends on the stage of the manufacturing process.